yuhsuansia/Extended-target-PMBM-tracker/README.md

 The filters are evaluated using the generalised optimal subpattern-assignment (GOSPA) integrated with the Gaussian Wasserstein distance

-A. S. Rahmathullah, A. F. GarcÌa-Fernández, and L. Svensson, Generalized optimal sub-pattern assignment metric, in 20th International
+A. S. Rahmathullah, A. F. García-Fernández, and L. Svensson, Generalized optimal sub-pattern assignment metric, in 20th International
 Conference on Information Fusion, 2017.

 Video on GOSPA: https://www.youtube.com/watch?v=M79GTTytvCM